 Inquiry

-ISRE 2410.19–22 prescribes the inquiries more specifically than ISRE 2400 does.
-The standard requires you to inquire of management and others (as appropriate) about: whether the interim financial information has been prepared in accordance with the applicable framework, significant changes in internal control, changes in business activities or accounting policies, whether management has identified and addressed going concern considerations, significant transactions with related parties, and any known or suspected fraud.
+ISRE 2410.19-22 prescribes the inquiries more specifically than ISRE 2400 does.
+The standard requires you to inquire of management and others (as appropriate) about the following: whether the interim financial information has been prepared in accordance with the applicable framework, significant changes in internal control, changes in business activities or accounting policies, whether management has identified and addressed going concern considerations, significant transactions with related parties, and any known or suspected fraud.

 Paragraph 22 adds: read the minutes of meetings of shareholders, those charged with governance, audit committees, and any other relevant committees.
-If minutes aren't available, inquire about the matters that were discussed.
+If minutes aren’t available, inquire about the matters that were discussed.
 This is a specific procedural requirement, not a suggestion.
+Files missing evidence that the practitioner considered board minutes will draw a review comment.

 Analytical procedures

-ISRE 2410.23–25 requires analytical procedures designed to identify relationships and individual items that appear unusual and may indicate a material misstatement.
+ISRE 2410.23-25 requires analytical procedures designed to identify relationships and individual items that appear unusual and may indicate a material misstatement.
 At a minimum, compare the interim financial information with the prior period interim information and with the most recent annual financial information.
+Appendix 2 to the standard lists illustrative analytical procedures: comparison of current interim balances with prior period balances, comparison with budgets or forecasts, analysis of relationships between items that would be expected to conform to a predictable pattern, and comparison of financial data with relevant non-financial information.

 Unlike a review under ISRE 2400, where you build your analytical expectations from an understanding developed for the review itself, your ISRE 2410 analytics can draw directly on the financial and non-financial data you accumulated during the annual audit.
 If you know the entity’s seasonal revenue pattern from four years of audit work, you can set a tighter expectation for interim revenue than a practitioner encountering the entity for the first time.